BenPiggot/DevelopingDataProducts_CourseProject/bundesliga.md

 ![plot of chunk unnamed-chunk-1](bundesliga-figure/unnamed-chunk-1.png)
 ***
-The scatterplot, regression line, and shaded confidence interval displayed in the figure to the left provide a sample of the app's graphical output.
-The app also provides regression coefficients and measures of statistical signficance as output.
+The scatterplot, regression line, and shaded confidence interval I have generated in the figure to the left provides a sample of the app's graphical output.
+The app also provides regression coefficients and measures of statistical signficance as output (not displayed here).

 Further Information
 =========================================================